jpegleg/file_encryption_AES256/README.md

 - automated mode for encryption '-ae' and decryption '-ad' that reads from an environment variable TMPAESP
 - decrypt to STDOUT instead of writing to a file with '-stdout' and specifying "stdout" (or any word) instead of an output file: `AES256CTR ./foo.e stdout ./sampler.bin -stdout`
 - automated mode decrypt to STDOUT use '-astdout'

+WARNING: The STDOUT options only work for UTF-8 data printing.
+Binary data should use the regular output file modes.